ayushsharma82/ESP-DASH/docs/features/custom-logo.md

 1. Go to `logo.h`
 2. Set `DASH_MINI_LOGO_MIME` to your image file type.
 To find your file's mime type, use this utility: https://www.htmlstrip.com/mime-file-type-checker
 3. Set `DASH_MINI_LOGO_WIDTH` & `DASH_MINI_LOGO_HEIGHT` according to your desired size which will be displayed on the webpage.
+4. Replace the array length of `DASH_MINI_LOGO` with the newly generated array length.
-4. Now open `logo.cpp`
+5. Now open `logo.cpp`
-5. Replace the data inside `DASH_MINI_LOGO` with new data generated just before using File2Raw.
+6. Replace the data inside `DASH_MINI_LOGO` with new data generated just before using File2Raw.

 Once done, you may repeat the same steps as above for `DASH_LARGE_LOGO`.